Budgeting

 • Living costs such as utilities

-• bills (a car payment, minimum debt payments, student loans, credit card payments, etc.)
+• Bills (car payments, minimum debt payments, student loans, credit card payments, etc.)

 • Insurance premiums, for example, life insurance, health insurance, car insurance, home insurance, etc.)